-OUT OF ZONE TRANSFER - ATHLETIC ELIGIBILITY
+SCHOOL CHOICE TRANSFER - ATHLETIC ELIGIBILITY

 - I. The following conditions apply to all high school students commencing with the successful completion of the eighth (8th) grade as defined in the Osceola District Schools Student Progression Plan.
-These requirements are a supplement to the bylaws of the Florida High School Athletic Association (FHSAA) guidelines relative to the transfer and eligibility of student athletes. - A. The student's designated interscholastic athletic participation school shall be defined as the school to which the student is zoned to attend upon completion of the eighth (8th) grade. - B. Any student who transfers to a school other than the student's designated interscholastic athletic participation school will be eligible at the new school provided the student qualifies under one of the transfer regulations listed within the current published FHSAA Transfer bylaw.

-1. Exception

-- All student transfers are subject to FHSAA bylaws regarding students participating in non-school athletic activities affiliated with a school. - C. It shall be the responsibility of the parent/guardian and the student to indicate the desire to participate in interscholastic athletic programs at the initiation of the transfer by indicating such on the appropriate out-of-zone transfer request form and the "Affidavit of Compliance with Policy on Recruiting" form that FHSAA requires. - 1.
-All Out of Zone request are required to be completed during the open enrollment window and must meet district criteria for approval. - 2.
-A qualifying transfer student becomes eligible on the sixth day of attendance.
+These requirements are a supplement to the bylaws of the Florida High School Athletic Association (FHSAA) guidelines relative to the transfer and eligibility of student athletes. - A. The student's designated interscholastic athletic participation school shall be defined as the school to which the student is zoned to attend upon completion of the eighth (8th) grade. - B. Any student who transfers to a school other than the student's designated interscholastic athletic participation school will be eligible at the new school provided the student qualifies under one of the transfer regulations listed within the current published FHSAA Transfer bylaw. - 1.
+Exception - All student transfers are subject to FHSAA bylaws regarding students participating in non-school athletic activities affiliated with a school. - C. It shall be the responsibility of the parent/guardian and the student to indicate the desire to participate in interscholastic athletic programs at the initiation of the transfer by indicating such on the appropriate school choice transfer request form and the "Affidavit of Compliance with Policy on Recruiting" form that FHSAA requires. - 1.
+All School Choice request are required to be completed during the open enrollment window and must meet district criteria for approval. - 2.
+A qualifying transfer student becomes eligible on the sixth day of attendance as stated in the FHSAA current guidelines. - D. A student may not participate in a sport if the student participated in that same sport at another school during that school year, unless the students meet the criteria in s.1006.15(3)(h), (per s.1006.195).
+(Participation is defined as the first day of the sport season as posted by the FHSAA.)
+Exceptions are listed as follows: - 1.
+Children of active duty military whose move resulted from military orders - 2.
+Children relocated due to foster care placement